 Bitcoin’s future in China appeared to have been bought to early demise.
 And yet while Bitcoin attracted few new users in China since its 2013 peak, Bitcoin mining and trading activity in China continued to grow.
 Chinese Bitcoin exchanges now account for over 90 percent of global Bitcoin trading activity and China accounts for as much as half of all global Bitcoin mining activity.

-For two great primers on Bitcoin in China, you can read:
+For two great primers on the early days of Bitcoin in China, you can read:

 The best reference text on Bitcoin is the expensive Handbook of Digital Currency: Bitcoin, Innovation, Financial Instruments, and Big Data, 2015, edited by David Lee Kuo Chuen.